DJMOC/KOWbot/README.md

 KOWbot is currently in beta testing.
 Please report problems when found!
 Working :
-	-scaling to any window size
+* scaling to any window size
-	-automaticaly find it Operation Falcon event is available -automaticaly run Operation Falcon until there is no Fuel -send the maximum number of scouts according to your HQ -return to Home/World screen when done
+* automaticaly find it Operation Falcon event is available
+* automaticaly run Operation Falcon until there is no Fuel
+* send the maximum number of scouts according to your HQ
+* return to Home/World screen when done

 # Install #
 * Python 3.7              (tested with 3.7.4)